meraki/dashboard-api-go/.openapi/README.md

 `make generate-code`: Runs the code generator to generate the client code using the downloaded spec.
 `make cleanup`: Cleans up the build files by removing the downloaded spec.

-you can simply run `make all` to execute all the commands in order.
+you can simply run `"make all API_VERSION=v1.37.0"` to execute all the commands in order.
 This will install the generator, download the spec, generate the code, and perform the cleanup.

 Alternatively, You can execute each step individually or run `make` followed by the target name to execute the steps sequentially.